 Not all private degree-granting institutions with authority to grant degrees in BC are part of the BC Transfer System.
 A full list of private and public institutions with authority from the Minister can be found here.

-Private career training institutions are registered with the Private Career Training Institutions Agency of BC (PCTIA).
-Many of these institutions are also accredited with PCTIA.
+Private career training and language training institutions meeting prescribed minimum requirements are certified with the Private Training Institutions Branch (PTIB) of the BC Ministry of Advanced Education.

 Indigenous Adult and Higher Learning Association (IAHLA) Institutes